-For many, The Royal Exchange symbolises the financial heart of London, located opposite the Bank of England and perhaps even to many visitors it’s mistaken for the Bank of England.
-Its 8 columns standing robust at a busy interchange where some of the oldest most prestigious City streets spiral off in all directions, Cornhill, Lombard St, Mansion House St, Threadneedle St to name a few.
-Below ground sits the Bank Underground Station complex.
+The Royal Exchange sits proudly in the financial heart of London, opposite the Bank of England, and perhaps too many passing people, it’s mistaken for the Bank of England.
+8 columns stand robust at a busy interchange where some of the oldest most prestigious City streets spiral off in all directions of the compass, Cornhill, Lombard St, Mansion House St, Threadneedle St to name a few.
+Below the foot sits the Bank Underground Station complex.
 No mistaking you are in the city now.
 Inside you will discover the secret.
-Boutique luxury, some of the biggest brands in the world can be found here, but it wasn’t always that way.
+Boutique luxury, some of the biggest brands in the world, but it wasn’t always that way.

 Selling luxury goods since the Late 1600s boutiques at the Royal Exchange have been open for business since the late 1600s.

 The meaning of ‘Exchange’ in the Royal Exchange?

 The word ‘Exchange’ in ‘Royal Exchange’ refers to centre of commerce, a trading place for merchants (local or international).
 The Fabrique of Britain has always been based on trade, the City of London carries this ethos to its core.